-Its unlikely that it's a written rule.
+It's unlikely that it's a written rule.
 They call game-jumping going Turbo.
 Surely Turbo wasn't the first character to do it but he's the first to get his game and another game unplugged.
-They certainly don't seem to be concerned at all about Q-Bert and the gang deciding to take up residence in Wreck it Ralph at the end of the film.
-I suspect that in the Wreck it Ralph universe cross overs like Capcom vs whatever and Battletoads and Double Dragon started off as a couple of guys who simply forgot to get home before the arcade opened.
+They certainly don't seem to be concerned at all about Q*bert and the gang deciding to take up residence in Fix-It Felix Jr. at the end of the film.
+I suspect that in the Wreck-It Ralph universe cross overs like Capcom vs whatever and Battletoads and Double Dragon started off as a couple of guys who simply forgot to get home before the arcade opened.

 Or there's (at least) two copies of every character in a fighting game that allows Mirror Matches, one for each possible appearance.
 There has to be a sprite/model for every appearance (even if it's just a palette swap), so maybe the "alternate" look(s) are considered clones of the "main" look.

 To explain it better, picture a Donkey Kong and a Mario Bros. arcade game.
 While Donkey Kong is a two-player game, it's an alternating one.
 Which means there only needs to be one "Jumpman" and one "Donkey Kong" in the game.
 In the case of Mario Brothers, there can be two players at the same time, so there has to be two separate sprites (even though, in this particular case, Luigi, or Player 2, is just a palette swap of Mario, or Player 1).
 Different sprites equals different characters.